By the Gracious Vegan

 - Sriracha sauce to taste

-Remove from heat, taste and season with more Thai thin soy sauce and lime juice if desired and let stand for 5 minutes.
-Serve with hot rice.
+Taste and season with more soy sauce if desired and let stand for 5 minutes.
+Serve with hot rice and garnish with cilantro.

 Timing: 25-30 minutes